fleurssauvages/Gaussian-Segmentation-Realsense/README.md

 ```

 You also need to install and download the **Segment Anything (SAM)**, as well as the model weights.
 See https://github.com/facebookresearch/segment-anything for more information.
 Put the model in a /model folder.
 Change the weights path name according to your installation.
+Note: SAM 2 has also been released in 2024 and might perform better and faster, particularly for video stream.

 ---